-Bleach is a powerful cleaner that is able to disinfect and sanitise all kinds of surfaces.
-We use cleaner with water to make a solution.
-However, have you ever been in the situation that the bleach did work probably as advertised or the solution damaged your facilities?
+Bleach is a powerful cleaner that is able to disinfect and sanitize all kinds of surfaces.
+We use a cleaner with water to make a solution.
+However, have you ever been in a situation where the bleach did work probably as advertised or the solution damaged your facilities?
 Some kinds of cleaner can be excessively harsh if it doesn’t dilute with a sufficient amount of water.
 Else, it may be out of function if diluted with too much water.
-Understanding the necessity of bleach dilution, Sparkling and Beyond will introduce you with some common-using bleach to water ratio for spray bottle and explain how to calculate the solution for each type of spray bottles.
+Understanding the necessity of bleach dilution, Sparkling and Beyond will introduce you to some common-using bleach-to-water ratios for spray bottles and explain how to calculate the solution for each type of spray bottle.

-Dilution ratio is a ratio that indicates how many parts of the concentrated product should be to be diluted to how many parts of the dilutant or extender (usually water or a solvent).
-For example, 1-ounce to a gallon (128-ounces) would be 1:128, not 128:1.
+The dilution ratio is a ratio that indicates how many parts of the concentrated product should be to be diluted to how many parts of the dilutant or extender (usually water or a solvent).
+For example, 1 ounce to a gallon (128 ounces) would be 1:128, not 128:1.
 This ratio is different between bleaches.

 Metric calculations such as liters can also be calculated.
 You just need to convert the metric figures to gallons or ounces prior to starting.
 Common metric volume measurements and their English equivalents are listed below:

 Let’s take an example you want to make a X oz spray bottle with the 1:4 dilution ratio (1 part of chemical and 4 parts of water).
 X is the maximum amount of liquid that the bottle can contain.
 Now, you must make clear how much water and chemical should be used in this case.
 Follow the steps below:

 Step 1: Find how many parts we will have when mixing the solution.
 Let’s move on with the above example with the measurement unit is ounce, a dilution ratio is 1:4 so we would need 1 part (water) +4 parts (bleach)= 5 parts in total.